Does Trader Joe’s Accept EBT Card in 2021 & How Does it Work?

 - Purchase any selected items at any of their available point-of-sale registers.

-- Withdraw benefits from any QUEST® ATM throughout West Virginia or nationwide.
+- You can withdraw benefits from any QUEST® ATM located worldwide or in West Virginia.

 - Pay for purchases at the store.

-Here are a few important things you should note with regards to using your EBT card at Trader Joe’s:
+Here are a few crucial things you should note regarding using your EBT card at Trader Joe’s:

 Here are some of the common eligible EBT food items: